xoseperez/basicstation-docker/README.md

 As long as the host can run docker containers, the Basics™ Station service can run on:

 * AMD64: most PCs out there
-* ARMv8: Raspberry Pi 3/4, 400, Compute Module 3/4, Zero 2 W,...
+* ARMv8: Raspberry Pi 3/4/5, 400, Compute Module 3/4, Zero 2 W,...
 * ARMv7: Raspberry Pi 2,...
 * ARMv6: Raspberry Pi 1, Zero W, Compute Module 1,...

-> **NOTE**: you will need an OS in the host machine, for some SBC like a Raspberry Pi that means an SD card with an OS (like Rasperry Pi OS) flashed on it.
+> **NOTE**: you will need an OS in the host machine, for some SBC like a Raspberry Pi that means and SD card with an OS (like Rasperry Pi OS) flashed on it.

 #### LoRa Concentrators